ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Results

-Another important element of our analysis is focused on the solve time of the ContactNet.
-We consider the total solve time to be 3 evaluations of the network along with the time of safe foothold selection based on the terrain from the vector $\vect{\hat{Y}}$.
-We consider 3 evaluations of the network since this is needed to generate the contact plan for trajectory optimization.
-Table \ref{tab:comp_time} reports the mean value of total computational time for each value of $n$.
+Another important element of our analysis is the solve time of the ContactNet.
+We consider the total solve time to be 3 evaluations of the network, i.e., the time needed to generate the contact plan for our trajectory optimization.
+Table \ref{tab:comp_time} reports the mean value of the computational time of ContactNet for each value of $n$ during one attempt.
 We highlight that the time is low, around 1 $\mathrm{ms}$, and does not change with the complexity of the terrain.
-This contrasts with other approaches, such as Mixed Integer Program and MTCS, which suffer from the dimension of the solution space.
-Indeed, the large number of constraints which must be included in the Mixed Integer will cause a significant increase in computational effort and reduce the possibility of converging to a feasible solution.
+This contrasts with other approaches, such as \gls{mip} and MCTS, where the computational time suffers from the dimension of the solution space.
+For example, the MIP of \cite{Jiang23} takes 55789.3 ms an average for a full walking cycle thus requiring to be solved offline; the MCTS of~\cite{Amatucci2022} requires an average of 400 ms to obtain a sequence of 6 steps, given the high number of possibilities and it is already 2.72 faster than a MICP similar to the one presented~\cite{Aceituno18}.
 In addition, the non-convexity of the star stones is hard to be considered in an analytic constraint.
-Similarly, given the high number of possibilities, the efficiency of the expansion phase in MTCS will quickly degrade too.
-The ContactNet, however, has only to query the terrain map until the first safe action is found.
-Equation \eqref{eq:cost} ensures that the chosen action is the \textit{best} admissible one.
+Furthermore, ContactNet takes into account the morphology of the terrain, differently from the online contact implicit MPCs such as~\cite{kim2023contactimplicit}.
+The ContactNet, indeed, only has to query the terrain map until the first safe action is found.

+As done for the stepping stones scenario (Sec.~\ref{subsec:stepping_stones}) we analyzed the difference between changing online the gait sequence and using a fixed gait during the walk.
+Table~\ref{tab:fixed_vs_acyclic} reports the result of 300 attempts when $n=110$ blocks have been removed.
+To achieve a fair comparison, the scenario was created randomly, but both approaches were run on the exact same test scenarios.
+The success rate for ContactNet with \textit{optimized acyclic gait} is 93.6\% (only 19 attempts failed), while when using a \textit{fixed cyclic gait} the robot is able to accomplish the task only in 85.3\% of the cases (44 fails, more than twice than the previous case).
+This result confirms that an online acyclic gait planner has better performance than a foothold adaptation algorithm with a fixed gait.